Skip to main content

 Jane and Mark posing after the London Marathon

-Running the London Marathon plus 100 miles more: Jane’s Story
+Running the London Marathon plus 100 miles more for Leigh

-On Sunday 26 April, the 53 year old Jane will line up for the TCS London Marathon with her husband Mark and then, the very next day, she will begin a 100 mile run home to Gloucestershire.
+On Sunday 26th April, Jane lined up for the TCS London Marathon with her husband Mark and then, the very next day, began a 100 mile run home to Gloucestershire, in memory of her close friend, Leigh.